The Five Canons of Rhetoric: Mastering the Art of Persuasive Communication

 Canon 5: Delivery – Bringing Your Message to Life

-Delivery is the execution phase—how you present your message through voice, gestures, facial expressions, posture, and even digital formatting.
+Delivery is the performance aspect — how you present your message to the audience.
+It includes your voice, gestures, posture, and presence.

 Effective Delivery Involves: